-Manufacturers who rely on motors may also measure vibration to make sure that rotating components are properly balanced and aren’t contributing to the premature degradation of other parts.
+Organizations who rely on motors may also measure vibration to make sure that rotating components are properly balanced and aren’t contributing to the premature degradation of other parts.

 This is a partial list, and what you measure depends on the questions you want to answer.